 The California School Employees Association Chapter 535 is the exclusive representative of classified school employees in the Riverside Community College District.
 All permanent classified employees are represented by CSEA 535.
 CSEA 535 is entitled by regulation to provide representation on any college or district task force, committee, or other governance group.
 (Title 5, section 51023.5(a)(7), California Education Code Section 70901.2(a) and 70902; Government Code Sections 3540 et. seq., 3543.2).
-CSEA represents classified employees on matters related to mandatory subjects of bargaining such as wages, hours, and other terms and conditions of employment.
-CSEA has committees to assist in the development and implementation of its mission and goals.
+CSEA represents classified employees on matters related to governance and mandatory subjects of bargaining such as wages, hours, and other terms and conditions of employment.
+CSEA has committees to assist in the development and implementation of its mission and goals that directly report to CSEA and are not stand-alone from CSEA.

-CSEA Chapter 535, and its subcommittees, provides a collective voice for classified professionals in all areas of governance through the classified professional co-chair in the co-chair system, representatives on councils and committees, liaison representatives, and constituent feedback.
+As an entity of CSEA 535, CSEA's Classified Senate\ provides a collective voice for classified professionals in all areas of governance through the classified professional co-chair in the co-chair system, representatives on councils and committees, liaison representatives, and constituent feedback.
 Its four pillars include professional development and classified recognition.
-Please refer to the constitution/bylaws/CSEA Committee Appointment Process for CSEA subcommittees regarding standing committees and procedures for representative governance.
+Please refer to the constitution/bylaws/CSEA Committee Appointment Process for CSEA's Classified Senate\, the governance group for CSEA, regarding standing committees and procedures for representative governance.